Juba: Transportation

-The city is a river port and the southern terminus of traffic along the Nile, properly called the Bahr al Jabal section of the White Nile.
+The city is a river port and the southern terminus of traffic along the Nile (specifically along the Bahr-al-Ghazal portion of the White Nile).
 Before the civil war, Juba was also a transport hub, with highways connecting it to Kenya, Uganda and the Democratic Republic of the Congo.

-After the war, Juba has no longer been a significant trade city.
-Roads and the river harbour are not in use due to disrepair.
-The United Nations and the South Sudanese government are repairing the roads, but full repair is expected to take many years.
+Since the end of the war, Juba has been unable to recover to its pre-war state and is no longer a significant trade city.
+Roads and the river harbour are no longer in use due to being in disrepair.
+The United Nations and the South Sudanese government are working on repairing the roads, but a full repair is expected to take many years.
 In 2003, the Swiss Foundation for Mine Action (FSD) started to clear the roads leading from Juba to Uganda and Kenya.
-It was expected that these roads would be completely de-mined and rebuilt in the course of 2006–2008.
 The rebuilding of the roads, which are mostly unpaved, takes a tremendous amount of effort and time because of the limited work season due to the lengthy rainy season, which lasts from March until October.
 The roads are important for the peace process in Sudan as people need them to return to their homes and to regain what they feel is a normal life.
 The first road that has started to be rebuilt is the road to Uganda.
 This road is particularly important, as many of the original inhabitants of Juba fled to Uganda during the war.
 As of 2009, there are three paved roads in Juba, one that was re-surfaced in July.
 The main one is a concrete road, built by the British in the 1950s.

-Between 2008 and 2011, the Ugandan government and the South Sudanese government undertook joint efforts to develop a railway link between the Northern Ugandan city of Gulu and Juba, with an extension to Wau.
+Between 2008 and 2011, the Ugandan government and the Southern Sudanese government undertook joint efforts to develop a railway link between the Northern Ugandan city of Gulu and Juba, with an extension to Wau.
 A memorandum of understanding between the two governments was signed to that effect in August 2008.
 The same memorandum outlined plans to develop the road network between the two countries.
 Recent media reports from the region suggest that the railway link from Juba may link directly with Kenya, bypassing Uganda.